CYGcolombia/Library-Wordpress/wp-content/themes/skillate/readme.txt

 * Fix: Link to Instructor Profile was redirecting visitor to Student Profile page
 * Fix: Announcement was appearing on the Single Course page, though it is disabled from Admin panel
 * Fix: Course Attachments were not appearing on the Single Course page
-* Fix: "Add to Cart" button was appearing if even a student is See More to a Course
+* Fix: "Add to Cart" button was appearing if even a student is enrolled to a Course
 * Fix: "Course Content Access" option was not working for Instructors and Admins
 * Fix: On "Course Content Access" mode, the "Q&A", "Resources" tabs were not appearing for Instructors and Admins
 * Fix: "View Certificate" button was appearing if even the course is not started yet